 Why Does the Aircraft Dispatcher Salary Start So Low?

 According to Glassdoor and Indeed, the average aircraft dispatcher salary is $32,000.
 However, the Airline Dispatcher Federation suggests the average aircraft dispatcher salary is closer to $40,000.
 As you evaluate these numbers, it’s important to keep in mind that these are calculated as the average for a flight dispatcher salary.
-Entry level aircraft dispatcher salaries are closer to $26,000.
-Experienced, senior aircraft dispatchers can earn $100,000 or more working at major airlines.
+Entry level aircraft dispatcher salaries at regional airlines in the U.S. may sometimes dip towards the low $30s, yet experienced, senior aircraft dispatchers can earn $100,000 or more working at major airlines.

 It’s common those just completing courses at dispatching schools to ask why the starting flight dispatcher salary is so low compared to the salaries of career, experienced dispatchers.